In a world where you can be anything, be kind. That’s where it all starts.

 Father Coindre saw education as the greatest need of the young; education in faith, education for a career, education in

 order to make a positive contribution to their society.
-In 1821, the Brothers of the Sacred Heart were formed to carry out this work through the establishment of school.
+In 1821, the Brothers of the Sacred Heart were formed to carry out this work through the establishment of schools.
 After Father Coindre’s death in 1826 and at the end of Father Francis Coindre’s administration, Brother Polycarp, the first Brother Superior General, assumed leadership of the struggling community.
 His tenure was marked by a period of tremendous growth.
 By the time of his death in 1859, the Institute had grown to over 400 Brothers in 70 schools.

 In January of 1847 at the request of Bishop Portier, five missionary Brothers of the Sacred Heart arrived in Mobile, Alabama, to begin charitable and educational work.
 With a presence in the United States, the congregation began its transformation into a worldwide institute, spreading throughout North America in the South, New York and New England areas and into Canada.